Statistics Explained

 Coastal water quality is affected by land-based pollution from sewage, agriculture run-off, and surface run-off from coastal cities, which can carry hazardous chemicals, nutrients and plastic litter and microplastics.
 The resulting pollution exerts significant pressure on aquatic ecosystems and underwater life.

 In the EU, recent developments have been quite favourable in this regard, and as a result the water quality of the EU’s coastal bathing sites has improved almost continuously since 2011.
 The most important factors affecting the quality of these waters are microbiological contamination and marine litter.
-Between 2011 and 2021, the share of European coastal bathing sites with ‘excellent’ water quality grew more or less steadily, reaching 88.3 % in 2021.
-It should be noted though that the bathing water indicator provides only a limited view of pollution in European seas because it is focused on the shore and excludes transitional waters or waters further away from the coast [4].
+Since 2011, the share of European coastal bathing sites with ‘excellent’ water quality has grown more or less steadily, reaching 88.9 % in 2022.
+It should be noted though that the bathing water indicator provides only a limited view of pollution in European seas because it is focused on the shore and transitional waters but excludes waters further away from the coast [5].
 In addition, because the classification of bathing water quality considers datasets reported for the past four bathing seasons, this indicator does not tend to fluctuate greatly from year to year.

 Marine conservation